OS-Sketch/www.os-sketch.com/docs/operating-systems/installation.md

 ### gcc & ```make``` command

-1. Do not install MinGW directly, go to https://www.msys2.org/ and download MSYS2
+1. Do not install MinGW directly, go to https://www.msys2.org/ and download MSYS2.
-2. Search for the MSYS2 MinGW x64 environment and open it
+2. Search for the MSYS2 MinGW x64 environment and open it.
-3. Write ```pacman -Syuu``` to update the environment
+3. Write ```pacman -Syuu``` to update the environment.
-4. Write ```pacman -S mingw-w64-x86_64-toolchain``` to install the toolchain, which contains gcc and the make command
+4. Write ```pacman -S mingw-w64-x86_64-toolchain``` to install the toolchain, which contains gcc and the make command.
 5. Verify the installation worked by entering ```gcc —version``` in your terminal.
-If it is working it should return the version of gcc you installed
+If it is working it should return the version of gcc you installed.
-6. In order to use the gcc toolchain, you have to add this to your path environment variable: <MSYS2 location>/mingw64/bin
+6. In order to use the gcc toolchain, you have to add this to your path environment variable: <MSYS2 location>/mingw64/bin .
-7. You can also change the name of make from mingw32-make to make to make it easier to execute in the terminal
+7. You can also change the name of make from mingw32-make to make to make it easier to execute in the terminal.
 8. In order to test everything went correctly, create two new files in a directory named hello.c and makefile.
     1. Hello.c should contain:
       ``` #include <stdio.h>